 - Desire to matriculate in a Ph.D. program and to pursue a career in research and teaching at the college or university level.

 - African-American, Latino, or Native American, or others with a demonstrated commitment to increasing opportunities for under represented minorities.

 - Current sophomores or students with three to four more semesters before graduation.

 Students wishing to be considered for the program should submit a completed application on the general City College scholarship application.
 Once you have filled out the general scholarship application, complete the specific application page for the MMUF program on page 10.
 Please notify our office after you submit your application: Tel: 212-650-8388 or email: email@example.com

-Applicants will be interviewed by the Director along with members of the Steering Committee and faculty mentors.
+Applicants will be screened, interviewed, and appointed by members of the Steering Committee.